distributed-system-analysis/pbench/README.md

  * `jenkins/run jenkins/tox -r --current-env -e jenkins-pytests`
  * `jenkins/run jenkins/tox -r --current-env -e jenkins-unittests`

-The above commands runs the tests in a Fedora-base container with all the proper packages installed.
+The above commands run the tests in a Fedora-base container with all the proper packages installed.

-If you want to run the Unit Tests outside of that environment, you need to install `tox` properly in your environment (Fedora/CentOS/RHEL):
+If you want to run the unit tests outside of that environment, you need to install `tox` properly in your environment (Fedora/CentOS/RHEL):

 ```
 $ sudo dnf install -y perl-JSON python3-pip python3-tox
 ```

-Once tox is installed you can run the unittests (use `tox --listenvs` to see the full list); e.g.:
+Once tox is installed you can run the unit tests (use `tox --listenvs` to see the full list); e.g.:

   * `tox -e util-scripts`  -- for agent/util-scripts tests